Cabbage Patch Kids: Porcelain Cabbage Patch Kids

-Talking Cabbage Kids
+Talking Cabbage Patch Kids

-"Talking Cabbage Kids" were among the last new CPK lines introduced by Coleco.
+"Talking Cabbage Patch Kids" were among the last new CPK lines introduced by Coleco.
 They were equipped with a voice chip, touch sensors, a microphone, short range 49 MHz AM transmitter and receiver for communicating with other dolls.
 Touch sensors in the hands enabled the toy to detect when and how it was being played with in response to its vocalizations.
 For example, the doll might say "hold my hand" and give an appropriate speech response when the touch sensor in either hand detected pressure.
 It also had a movement detector to show the positioning of the doll and whether it was sensed to be on its belly, back, or even upside down.
-A special plastic 'drinking' cup containing a hidden magnet, which could be identified with the aid a small reed relay in the built into the head of the toy above the mouth, to signify when it should be seen to be 'drinking'.
+A special plastic drinking cup containing a hidden magnet, which could be identified with the aid a small reed relay in the built into the head of the toy above the mouth, to signify when it should be seen to be drinking.
 A more remarkable effect occurred when one doll detected the presence of another through its 49 MHz AM transmitter/receiver.
-The dolls were programmed to signal their "awareness" of each other with a short phrase, e.g. "I think there's someone else to play with here!", and then to initiate simple conversations between the dolls themselves with enough randomness to sound somewhat natural.
-The joint synchronised singing of 'rounds' being particularly impressive.
+The dolls were programmed to signal their "awareness" of each other with a short phrase, e.g. "I think there's someone else to play with here!", and then to initiate simple conversations between the dolls themselves with enough randomness to sound somewhat natural, the joint synchronised singing of 'rounds' being particularly impressive.
 The inclusion of the microphone was to delay the search and communication with another of its type when the ambient noise was above a certain level.

 Babyland General Hospital

 Babyland General Hospital is the "birthplace" of Little People and is located in Cleveland, Georgia.
 With the help of local friends, Roberts converted an old doctor's clinic into a general store/souvenir shop and "doll hospital" from which to sell his original "Little People".
-The facility is presented as a birthing, nursery, and adoption center for the Cabbage Kids.
+The facility is presented as a birthing, nursery, and adoption center for the Cabbage Patch Kids.
 In accordance with the theme, employees dressed and pretended to be doctors and nurses caring for the dolls as if they were real.
-Babyland General moved to a new facility on the outskirts of Cleveland, Georgia in 2010 and has been voted one of the Travel Channel's top 10 toylands.
+Babyland General moved to a new facility on the outskirts of Cleveland, Georgia, in 2010 and has been voted one of the Travel Channel's top 10 toylands.

 Adaptations

-The Cabbage Kids' First Christmas
+The Cabbage Patch Kids' First Christmas

-Under the direction of ABC V.P. of programming, Squire Rushnell, and produced by Ruby-Spears with music by Joe Raposo, The Cabbage Kids' First Christmas, premiered on ABC on December 7, 1984, and was the top-rated show in its time-slot.
+Under the direction of ABC V.P. of programming, Squire Rushnell, and produced by Ruby-Spears with music by Joe Raposo, The Cabbage Patch Kids' First Christmas, premiered on ABC on December 7, 1984, and was the top-rated show in its time-slot.